 |Year||Candidates||Diplomas Awarded||Pass Rate*||Average Score**||Highest Score|

 ** Average for those receiving diploma.
-Intentional average score in May 2017 was about 32 points.
+International average score 29.63 points.

 A perfect score for the IB Diploma is 45 points.
 Students may earn up to 7 points in each of the six subjects they choose.
 Up to 3 additional points may be gained from the results of their Extended Essay and Theory of Knowledge.
 For more information on YIS students' academic achievements, please see the High School Profile for College and University Admissions.